Local post

 A local post is a mail service that operates only within a limited geographical area, typically a city or a single transportation route.
 Historically, some local posts have been operated by governments, while others, known as private local posts have been for-profit companies.
-Today, many stamp collectors operate hobbyists' local posts, issuing their own postal "stamps" for other collectors but rarely carrying any mail.
+Today, many stamp collectors operate hobbyists' local posts, issuing their own postal stamps known as "locals" or "cinderellas" for other collectors but rarely carrying any mail.

 Official local posts

 Government local posts go back to at least 1680, when the Penny Post was established in London to handle intra-city mail delivery at a uniform rate of one penny.

 From 1840 onwards, when postage stamps were first introduced, special stamps were often issued; for instance the cantons of Switzerland issued stamps for use within a canton, and inscribed them "Poste-Local" or "Orts-Post".
 The Russian province of Wenden issued stamps for a local post from 1862 to 1901, while Nicaragua issued stamps for Zelaya only, due to its use of a different currency.

 In rural Russia Zemstvo Post handled local mail independently of the central government; some of these lasted until the 1917 revolution.